Next-to-leading order QCD and relativistic corrections to $Z \to J/\psi+\Upsilon(nS)$: Numerical results and discussions

 \subsection{Basic results}

 In this subsection, we present the numerical results for the decay widths of $Z \to J/\psi+\Upsilon(nS)$ ($n=1,2,3$).
 For clarity, we first show the decay widths calculated using the central values of quark masses and LDMEs, followed by a systematic analysis of theoretical uncertainties from parameter variations.
-A systematic analysis of uncertainties from parameter variations will be presented subsequently.

 The decay widths for $Z \to J/\psi+\Upsilon(nS)$ ($n=1,2,3$) are presented in Tables \ref{tb.1S}–\ref{tb.3S}, where the contributions from different orders are explicitly shown.
 These results are obtained using three typical renormalization scales: $2m_b$, $m_Z/2$, and $m_Z$.
-The tables report the leading-order (LO) decay widths, next-to-leading-order (NLO) QCD corrections at ${\cal O}(\alpha_s)$, and relativistic corrections at ${\cal O}(v^2)$ for the decays at different renormalization scales $\mu_R$ of $\alpha_s$, with all values given in units of $10^{-3}\ \text{eV}$ (consistent with table captions).
+The tables report the leading-order (LO) decay widths, next-to-leading-order (NLO) QCD corrections at ${\cal O}(\alpha_s)$, and relativistic corrections at ${\cal O}(v^2)$ for the decays at different renormalization scales $\mu_R$ of $\alpha_s$, with all values given in units of $10^{-3}\ \text{eV}$.